Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## AI Trainer

-AI trainer battles can yield up to `30` pokecoins per battle.
+AI trainer battle can yield up to `30` pokecoins.
 The professor rewards you with `5` pokecoins per Pokémon upon winning every battle.

 ## Amulet Coin